-Appendix 13 - Behaviour policy
+Appendix 11 - Behaviour policy

 We value each individual.
-The intention is to provide every young person with the opportunity to reach their full potential in a safe environment which encourages co-operation, understanding and tolerance.
+The intention is to provide every person with the opportunity to reach their full potential in a safe environment which encourages co-operation, understanding and tolerance.

-We want to:
+We want to;

-- Value the individual and help them value themselves and others. - Develop in children / young people a sense of self-discipline and an acceptance of responsibility for their own actions, and develop an awareness of and adherence to acceptable and appropriate behaviour, thus creating a safe environment. - Empower staff and volunteers to determine and request appropriate behaviour from everyone. - Ensure good behaviour is recognized and rewarded; that the policy is fully understood; and it is consistently implemented.
+- Value the individual and help them value themselves and others. - Develop in everyone a sense of self discipline and an acceptance of responsibility for their own actions and develop an awareness of and adherence to acceptable and appropriate behaviour, thus creating a safe environment. - Empower staff to determine and request appropriate behaviour from everyone. - Ensure good behaviour is recognized and rewarded; that the policy is fully understood; and it is consistently implemented.

-An example of a Code of Conduct:
+Code of Conduct;

-- Care for each other
+- · Care for each other.

-- Tell the truth
+- Tell the truth.

-- Be responsible for all our actions
+- Be responsible for all our actions.

-- Always try our best in everything we do
+- Always try our best in everything we do.

-- Take part
+- Take part.

-- Make sure that the group is a happy place
+- Make sure that the group is a happy place.